-After an in-depth analysis of the various US criteria used to measure the CSA of the median nerve mentioned in these studies on CTS, the authors believe that in daily clinical practice, measurement of $\Delta$ CSA (Klauser et al.) gave the best results.[9]
-In this study, the authors measured CSAc, which is the CSA of the median nerve at the level of maximal contour change as the nerve traversed the carpal tunnel, and CSAp, which is the CSA at the level of proximal third of pronator quadratus muscle.
-When the difference in these values, $\Delta$ CSA, is ≥2 mm, the patient is diagnosed with CTS based on the US findings.
-However, if there are symptoms of nerve entrapment but the nerve is not enlarged proximally, then the next step is to measure the CSAd, which is the CSA of the median nerve distal to the outlet (Ng et al.).[5]
-If the CSAd is >14 mm, it is considered diagnostic of CTS.
+After an in-depth analysis of the various US criteria used to measure the CSA of the median nerve mentioned in these studies on CTS, the authors believe that in daily clinical practice, measurement of Δ CSA (Klauser et al.) gave the best results.^[9] In this study, the authors measured CSAc, which is the CSA of the median nerve at the level of maximal contour change as the nerve traversed the carpal tunnel, and CSAp, which is the CSA at the level of proximal third of pronator quadratus muscle.
+When the difference in these values, Δ CSA, is $\geq 2 \text{ mm}^2$, the patient is diagnosed with CTS based on the US findings.
+However, if there are symptoms of nerve entrapment but the nerve is not enlarged proximally, then the next step is to measure the CSAd, which is the CSA of the median nerve distal to the outlet (Ng et al.).^[5] If the CSAd is >14 mm2, it is considered diagnostic of CTS.

-In the author's opinion, it would be prudent to use Klauser's method and also measure the CSAd by Ng et al., which would identify patients who have compression both at the inlet and outlet of the carpal tunnel.
+In the author's opinion, it would be prudent to use Klauser's method and also measure the CSAd by Ng et al., which would identify patients who have compression both at the inlet and outlet of the carpal tunnel.^[5]

 In addition, the US study should mention any change in the echogenicity of the nerve, including its fascicular appearance, presence of intraneural vascularity, and bowing of the flexor retinaculum [Figures 4 and 5].
 Any anatomical variations such as a bifid median nerve, persistent median artery, superficial ulnar artery, or anomalous flexor digitorum superficialis muscle must be reported [Figure 6].
-The presence of variation in the division of the median nerve proximal to the outlet, including the recurrent motor branch of the median nerve, needs to be detailed to provide the surgeon with this information preoperatively.[22]
+The presence of variation in the division of the median nerve proximal to the outlet, including the recurrent motor branch of the median nerve, needs to be detailed to provide the surgeon with this information preoperatively.^[22]

 Neurogenic or non-neurogenic mass lesions in the carpal tunnel, such as fibrolipomatous hamartoma or lipoma and inflammatory or infective tenosynovitis, which can cause nerve compression, need to be enumerated [Figures 7 and 8].
-Nerve involvement with subsequent secondary compression in the tunnel can occur due to infective causes such as leprosy, herpes, or COVID-19 [Figure 9].[23-26] Identification of the etiology of CTS by the US will help to establish the
+Nerve involvement with subsequent secondary compression in the tunnel can occur due to infective causes such as leprosy, herpes, or COVID-19 [Figure 9].^[23-26] Identification of the etiology of CTS by the US will help to establish the diagnosis and also facilitate surgical planning by the treating plastic surgeon.